 Apparently nine out of ten chocoholics are women.
-Really?
 If you are one of the nine, you’re on the right page.
 As far as celebrations go, Easter is the perfect occasion to usher in some colourful frivolity.
-A Chocolate Easter egg surprise cake is how to do it.
+And this Chocolate Easter egg surprise cake is how to do it.

-Personally, I love surprises, especially when they involve chocolate.
-Hidden beneath this glossy dome are my favourite eggs.
+I love surprises, especially when they involve chocolate.
+Hidden beneath the glossy dome of our surprise cake are my favourite eggs.
 Jelly centred encased in thick milk chocolate and a crunchy speckled shell.
 Once sliced, these speckled gems tumble out and then it’s just hands everywhere.
 The cake is a simple one-bowl recipe.
-Below are step by step photographs of how to cut the cake to make room for the surprise centre.
-Happy Easter baking and may it be a real joy celebrating with family and friends.
+Below is the step by step of how to cut and layer your surprise cake.
+I hope you like it.
+Happy Easter baking.
+May it be a joyous celebration with family and friends.

 Chocolate Easter Egg surprise cake